 - Good Practice: Establish workflows and lines of responsibility for specific information blocking compliance issues.
-These will vary by the Actor-type, size of the organization, and other factors. - For example, exceptions might go the Compliance Officer and/or an Exceptions Review Committee, patient requests to the HIM Director, payer requests to Payer Relations, and provider requests to Provider Relations. - Actor organizations, including Developers in particular, should consider models where, in addition to more centralized functions, such as for security and privacy, subject matter experts (SMEs) and operating units have defined "ownership" for appropriate aspects of information blocking compliance. - Good Practice: Create a clear process and forms to manage and document use of exceptions.
+These will vary by the Actor-type, size of the organization, and other factors. - For example, exceptions might go the Compliance Officer and/or an Exceptions Review Committee, patient requests to the HIM Director, payer requests to Payer Relations, and provider requests to Provider Relations. - Actor organizations, including Developers in particular, should consider models where, in addition to more centralized functions, such as for security and privacy, subject matter experts (SMEs) and operating units have defined "ownership" for appropriate aspects of information blocking compliance. - Good Practice: Create a clear process and forms to manage and document use of exceptions, including, resources permitting, a cross-walk between specific exceptions and other applicable policies (e.g., if a requested authorization is not HIPAA compliant, point to the Privacy exception).
 [All Actor-types] - Good Practice Provider Actors should coordinate with their Release of Information (ROI) fulfillment and request tracking functions.
-Those without a robust portal or APIs connected to apps like Apple® Health are likely at higher risk of sub-optimal request management.
+Those without a robust portal or APIs connected to apps like Apple® Health are likely at higher risk of suboptimal request management.